Russian forces claim to take control over Lysychansk, Ukraine's last holdout in Luhansk region - KTVZ

 The fall of Lysychansk would shift Russia closer to achieving the goal of taking over Donbas.

-However, the Ukrainian military insisted earlier on Sunday that it was still in control of the city — although it admitted the Russian forces were closing in.
+Ukrainian officials have not commented on the statement by the Russian Defense Ministry.
+However, earlier on Sunday, the Ukrainian military insisted that it was still in control of the city — although it admitted the Russian forces were closing in.
 Serhiy Hayday, the head of the Luhansk region military administration, said that while Russian forces were suffering losses, they were “stubbornly advancing” in Lysychansk.

 “The Russians are entrenched in the Lysychansk district, the city is on fire.
 The occupiers probably deployed all their forces at Lysychansk.
 They attacked the city with inexplicably brutal tactics,” Hayday said Sunday.